cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 ## Chapter 5: The Widow's Tale

 Holmes sat in silence, his keen gaze sweeping the landscape, while my thoughts turned to Katherine Blackwood—the widow of a man whose death seemed far from ordinary.

-We walked into the drawing room, where Katherine awaited.
-She stood as we entered, her figure slight yet composed, though her pale complexion and dark-circled eyes betrayed the toll grief had taken.
+As we walked into the drawing room, she stood to greet us.
+Her figure was slight yet composed, but her pale complexion and dark-circled eyes betrayed the toll of grief.
+The flickering glow of the fireplace cast long shadows across the room, deepening the hollowness in her face.

-"Mrs. Blackwood," Holmes began, bowing slightly.
+Holmes inclined his head.
+"Mrs Blackwood," he said, bowing slightly.
 "Thank you for meeting with us under such difficult circumstances."

-"Mr. Holmes, Dr. Watson," she returned, her voice steady but low.
+"Mr Holmes, Dr Watson," she returned, her voice steady but low.
 "Please, sit.
 I hardly know where to begin."

 ![Chapter 3 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter3A.webp)

-Holmes inclined his head.
+Holmes took a seat, his voice carrying its usual steadiness but with an unusual gentleness.
 "Wherever you feel most comfortable, madam.
 Perhaps with your late husband."

 She tightened her grip on the handkerchief in her lap.
+When she spoke, her voice was measured, deliberate—but fragile beneath the surface.

 "Edward was a devoted husband and father—principled, kind.
 The official report of his death—a fall from the cliffs—it makes no sense."

+I studied her carefully.
+She was grieving, that much was certain.
+But there was something else—a quiet exhaustion, as if she had spent the past weeks fighting battles no one else could see.

-Holmes exhaled slowly, his fingers steepled.
+Holmes exhaled slowly.
 "The missing chest—tell me about it."

-Her composure wavered.
+Her composure wavered, if only for a second.
 "It was locked, kept in his study among his other belongings.
 Three nights ago, it vanished.
 The only ones present were William, Colonel Hawthorne, and Lieutenant Cartwright."

-"William," Holmes murmured.
-"Your husband's brother.
-You mentioned his resentment."
+Holmes’s gaze flickered slightly.
+"William.
+Your husband’s brother.
+You mentioned his resentment?"

 She gave a short, bitter nod.
 "He was furious when the estate passed to Edward.
 He believes it rightfully his, as the eldest son.
 But the will was clear.
-Edward's father had his reasons."
+Edward’s father had his reasons."

 Holmes studied her, his voice measured.
-"Did William's behavior change recently?
+"Did William’s behaviour change recently?
 Any particular event that heightened his interest in the estate?"

 Katherine frowned in thought.
 "Yes.
-It was around the time he began demanding to see Edward's documents.
+It was around the time he began demanding to see Edward’s documents.
 He accused my husband of hiding something."

-Holmes's tone remained neutral, though his gaze sharpened.
+Holmes’s tone remained neutral, though his gaze sharpened.
 "And what did he believe Edward was hiding?"

 She exhaled slowly.
-"Something to do with our great-uncle's inheritance.
+"Something to do with our great-uncle’s inheritance.
 When he died in India, William became convinced that there were undisclosed assets or properties that should have passed to the estate."

 Holmes tapped his fingers together.
-"And Edward's response?"
+"And Edward’s response?"

 "He dismissed it.
 Claimed William was chasing ghosts.
 But…" She hesitated.
 "Now that I think about it, he never explicitly denied having those documents."